alertlogic/paws-collector/collectors/gsuite/README.md

 # Overview

-This repository contains the AWS JavaScript Lambda function and CloudFormation Template (CFT) for deploying a log collector in AWS which will poll 3rd party service API to collect and forward logs to the Alert Logic CloudInsight backend services.
+This repository contains the AWS JavaScript Lambda function and CloudFormation Template (CFT) for deploying a log collector in AWS which will poll Gsuite (Login, Admin, Access_transparency, Calendar, Drive, Gplus, Groups, Groups_enterprise, Mobile, Rules, Token, User_accounts) service API to collect and forward logs to the Alert Logic CloudInsight backend services.

 # Installation